CCA-Public/digital-archives-manual/guides/description.md

 * Subjects
 * Form/digital object types (as tag?)
 * How to resolve creator vs. name access points
+* Add something about linking to versement in TMS

 <a name="itemdesc"></a>
 ## Item ("pièce")-level description